HZCTony/watchbuy/README.md

 ## Tested around 20 people online shown on Dashboard
-This test is going to see the changing of big network traffic with around 20 people in a t2.micro EC2 instance.<br>
+This test is going to see the changing of network traffic with around 20 people in a t2.micro EC2 instance.<br>
 ![image](readme/dashboard.png)
 [Demo Video about the dynamic charts](https://youtu.be/5Snbt_aPUms)